 Tai chi might conjure up visions of elderly people in a park or simply slowly moving your hands in soft waves–but there’s much more to it than that.
 The practice is having a moment, as searches are up 189% on Pinterest.
 I tried a class and can tell you it’s both calming and challenging in equal measures.
-To learn more, Byrdie spoke to clinical acupuncturist Feras, who has been practising tai chi for over 25 years.
-He’s an indoor student of Master Ma Bao Guo and Master Hui Kit Wah, and a senior instructor within the Taoist Arts Organisation.
+To learn more, Byrdie spoke to clinical acupuncturist Feras, who has been practicing tai chi for over 25 years.
+He’s an indoor student of Master Ma Bao Guo and Master Hui Kit Wah and a senior instructor within the Taoist Arts Organisation.

 Tai chi is an internal Chinese martial art.
 It’s described as “internal” because it promotes relaxation and slowness, and it’s much less likely to sustain an injury compared to the combat styles.
 Like Qigong (which dates back as far as 200 AD), it cultivates the qi (also spelled chi) the internal energy that flows through the body, by combining movement and breathing.

 You may hear the term taiji discussed—this refers to the forces of yin and yang, (defined as “seemingly opposite or contrary forces that are actually linked and complementary to one another”).
 Tai chi in the Western world is typically practised for its health benefits.
 Unlike in other forms of physical training, whilst you do gain strength, the focus is on remaining soft and flexible.
 Tai chi is based on water movement, so there’s no sense of rigidity—you’re aiming to mimic the dynamic flow of water.